HenrikDueholm/LV32.2020..ProjectBuilder/README.md

 Name - Required: The name of the build specification to build.

 Target - Optional: The name of the target.
 Defaults to "My Computer" if empty.

+### PPL Class Test
+Performs either a targeted PPL class test or a full test on all PPLs in the PPL folder.

+Use this action as a post build verification.
+If it is used as a pre-build action the build will fail as the PPL will be in memory before the build is executed!

+#### Settings
+Test Environment - Optional: The type of enironment to use when running the test.
+Will default to dev (development environment) if empty.
+Currently only supports dev.

+PPL Name - Optional: If set only the target PPL will be tested, else all PPLs in the PPL folder will be tested.
+Note that the name must include the extension if used.

+Show Load UI - Optional: A class load UI will be shown while loading classes if set to True.
+Default is False.

+Plugins - Optional: Array of basic class names for classes that have "PPL Class Test Plugin.lvclass" as a parent interface.
+These classes will be loaded and their tests run on every loaded class.

 ### Copy Build Product Action
 Copies the build product from a previous "Build Named Build Specification"-action to a desired location.